Priw8/priw8.github.io/content/patches/prac.md

 - Sometimes, the difficulty resets to normal.

 **Note:** source code of this was lost due to a hard disk failure (actually I do have a backup but it's outdated).
 Because of that, bugs won't be fixed.
-I recommend getting thprac from [Maribel's site](https://maribelhearn.com/tools) instead (labeled as "Universal Practice Tool by ACK").
+I recommend getting thprac from [here](https://github.com/ack7139/thprac/releases/latest) instead.

 Download here: [th17prac1.0.zip](/files/th17prac1.0.zip)